Building an HR Department: A Step-by-Step Guide + Checklist

 When establishing the mission for your organization, it’s time to get down to the nitty gritty.
 You’ve established the ‘‘why’’, so now it’s time to define what you are going to accomplish and exactly how you’re going to accomplish it.

 Think of this as giving your future HR department the tools they need to drive your organization forward by following a detailed mission plan.
-For instance, it will allow them to create job descriptions, future trainings and employee activities based on the organization’s overall mission.
+For example, it will allow them to create job descriptions, future trainings and employee activities based on the organization’s overall mission.

 When candidates apply for jobs at your organization, they may check if your company’s mission plan aligns with their professional objectives.
 So, you’ll want to make sure your mission clearly defines what you do and how you’re doing it in a concise way.
-Here are a few mission statement examples to help get you started:

 • Tesla: “To accelerate the world’s transition to sustainable energy.”